A vertically integrated model with phase change for aquifers in cold firn: Firn Aquifer Model formulation

-Here $\rho_i$ and $\rho_w$ are the densities of the ice and liquid water phases (kg/m$^3$), respectively; $L$ is the latent heat of fusion of water (J/kg); $c_{p,i}$ is the specific heat of ice at constant temperature (J/kg$\,^\circ$C); and $1-\phi_0(\tilde{\textbf{x}})=\phi_i(\tilde{\textbf{x}})$ is the volume fraction of ice.
-Equations \eqref{eq:governing1} and \eqref{eq:governing2} summarize the general dynamics of the firn aquifer on a horizontal base, including refreezing and residual water trapping.
-Furthermore, terms such as recharge, which causes an increase in aquifer height, and conduction, which causes a loss of water, could be accounted for as source terms.
+while accounting for the density change during freezing.
+Here $L$ is the latent heat of fusion of water (J/kg), $c_{p,i}$ is the specific heat of ice at constant temperature (J/kg$\,^\circ$C), and $1-\phi_0(\tilde{\textbf{x}})=\phi_i(\tilde{\textbf{x}})$ is the volume fraction of ice.
+There could be a case where the freezing caused by heat advection can lead to the formation of an impermeable ice layer when $\Delta \phi = \phi_c-\phi_0$ where $\phi_c$ is the cut-off porosity with zero hydraulic conductivity.
+The cut-off porosity is typically $\phi_c\sim 0.094$ corresponding to a density of 830 kg/m$^3$ \citep{cuffey2010physics}.
+This condition of freezing causing complete closure of pore space has been previously considered during infiltration process in \cite{colbeck1976analysis,Humphrey2021,shadab2025unified}.
+Equations (\ref{eq:governing2}-\ref{eq:governing2extra}) summarize the general dynamics of the firn aquifer on a horizontal base, including freezing and residual liquid water trapping.
+Furthermore, terms such as recharge, which causes an increase in aquifer height, and conduction, which causes a loss of liquid water, could be accounted for as source terms.

-Next we will demonstrate the utility of this model for two- and three-dimensional applications.
-We will first develop theoretical solutions that can verify and validate the numerical firn aquifer models.
-We will set the saturation at the saturated state $s_s=1$ and residual saturation $s_r=0$ in numerical solutions to clearly show the effect of refreezing, but in drainage experiments $s_r\approx 0.07$ \citep{coleou1998irreducible}.
-A power-law relation is assumed between the permeability and porosity as $k(\phi)=k_0 \phi^3$ with $k_0=5.6 \times 10^{-11}$ m$^2$ set for firn \citep{Meyer2017,shadab2025unified}.